By Helena Alcoverro, on 6 May 2020

-Inbound marketing is a digital marketing methodology that aims to attract users in a non-intrusive way, using the right content at the right time.
+Inbound marketing is a digital marketing methodology that aims to attract users in a non-intrusive way by using the right content at the right time.

-We all know that from time to time it's important to look at your overall strategy and assess how you can give it an extra boost.
-In this article, we'll look at 10 techniques you can use to improve your inbound marketing performance.
+We all know that from time to time it's important to reassess your overall strategy and look at how you can give it an extra boost.
+To help you with this, we'll look at 10 techniques you can use to improve your inbound marketing performance.
 Let’s get started!

 10 Ways to Boost Your Inbound Marketing Strategy